Upcoming Digital Event

 As the needs of the data community continue to grow and evolve, we’re happy to share the results of our fast pace of innovation.
 While many of these development efforts are fueled by our enterprise customers and end up available to our data community, we’re always interested in what features open data practitioners may need.
-Feel free to drop by our community Slack and talk to us about any feature ideas you might have for the open platform.
+Feel free to drop us a line, or just send an email directly to firstname.lastname@example.org.

 Just as software development has established rules for keeping track of changes to code, data needs to be tracked in order to be able to determine whether a dataset has changed, cite specific versions, and set expectations about how each version will differ.
 While data.world has always tracked the changes to a dataset, and exposed versioning functionality to our users, we continue to make it easier to track and revert changes to your datasets and projects.
 We feel this is an important step in the sophistication of data work and will continue to iterate on this functionality over time.